Texas Porch

 In Midland County, the mineral estate often belongs to a different owner

-Buying land in Midland County does not automatically mean you own the oil and gas beneath it — the mineral rights are often sold or retained separately.
+Buying land in Midland County does not automatically mean you own the oil and gas beneath it.
+The mineral rights are often sold or retained separately.

 Midland County · Climate & Weather